rosa-rzi/Shifty-Quad-Tree-Project/README.md

 **Acknowledgment**

-This project is a programming assignment for UBC's Data Algortihms and Structures class offered in 2020W2.
-My partner, Ishraq Mostaf, and I received a grade of 100%
+This project is a programming assignment for UBC's Data Algortihms and Structures class offered in 2020W2 therefore I will not post the code (contains full implementation of functions) and for that reason I only uploaded the header files.
+My partner, Ishraq Mostaf, and I received a grade of 100%.